skylamer/eqs/README.md

 eqs
 ===

-An web application which monitors a few data of some websites for earthquakes info
+A web application which monitors a few data of some websites for earthquakes info

 have search, and view with tabs and default